 Electricity prices vary by locality

 Prices vary by locality based on the availability of power plants and fuels, local fuel costs, and pricing regulations.
-In 2019, annual average electricity price for all types of electric utility customers ranged from 28.72¢ per kWh in Hawaii to about 7.65¢ per kWh in Louisiana.
+In 2019, the annual average electricity price for all types of electric utility customers ranged from 28.72¢ per kWh in Hawaii to 7.71¢ per kWh in Louisiana.
 Prices in Hawaii are high relative to other states mainly because the majority of its electricity is generated with petroleum fuels that have to be imported into the state.